kitstudios/Fortnite-Bot-Royale/README.md

 <br>
 This is not meant for use on any production server, and it will most likely never get updated again after this month, enjoy.<br>
 <br>
-# To use
+# How to use
 * Run `npm install` in the extracted directory
 * Rename the `env` file to `.env`
 * run `node main.js` once everything is set up, and sign in using the "Authorization code" method down below.
 * From then, on Fortnite, select BR/Zero Build BR or Reload, make sure to have no fill on, and get ready
 * Let it matchmake and you should be in a bot lobby!
 <br>
-If any bugs are found, report in the issue tracker, thanks!
+If any bugs are found, report in the issue tracker, thanks!<br><br>(P.S: If you have access to Github Codespaces, you can run this!
+Just click the green "Code" button then click Codespaces and then "Create".
+If you have access, in the terminal, follow the "How to use" guide and you should be up and running!)
 <br>

 # Authorization code